simpleledger/slpjs/readme.md

 # Change Log

+### 0.21.1
+- Fix local validator cache for SLPDB (bug should have only impacted SLPDB application performance)
+- Updated examples with more validation options

 ### 0.21.0
 - Added new code examples for NFT1 Genesis Parent and Child (see examples directory)
 - Updated Genesis/Mint/Send methods for handling new token types appropriately